floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

 Simply because creating a texture view is always supported for image objects, so that flag could be implicitly hardwired to true anyway (with one 'legacy edge case': WebGL2 and GL4.1 not supporting binding multi-sampled images as textures).
-In that edge-case, an explicit `.usage.texture` flag would allow to already fail at image object creation instead of failing to create a texture view on a multi-sampled image object, but since this is such a minor detail which only affects 'legacy APIs' (WebGL2 and GL 4.1) that I didn't think adding an explicit texture usage flag was worth it.
+In that edge-case, an explicit `.usage.texture` flag would allow to fail already at image object creation instead of failing to create a texture view on a multi-sampled image object, but since this is such a minor detail which only affects 'legacy APIs' (WebGL2 and GL 4.1) that I didn't think adding an explicit texture usage flag was worth it.

-### What's up with SG_MAX_VIEW_BINDSLOTS being this weird 28 instead of some 2^N value?
+### What's up with SG_MAX_VIEW_BINDSLOTS being this odd 28 instead of some 2^N value?

 That way the `sg_bindings` struct is a nice round 256 bytes (64 bytes for vertex buffer handles and offsets, 8 bytes for index buffer and offset, 112 bytes for